Futel: Network

 In February 2021, there were 10 Futel phones in Portland and 3 in other cities.
 Phones were set up in Detroit and Ypsilanti, Michigan, and Long Beach, Washington.
 The organization has provided free phone service for a Portland-area homeless encampment after receiving funding from the Awesome Foundation.
 In 2019 the organization reported their phones being used to make 12,000 phone calls.
 Futel also said their usage went up and not down during the first year of the COVID-19 pandemic when they outfitted their phone kiosks with handwashing stations and used volunteers to keep the phones clean.

 The project is funded is primarily through grants and is staffed with volunteers.
-The project has inspired others such as the PhilTel project in Philadelphia.
+The project has inspired others such as the PhilTel project in Philadelphia and the RandTel project in Randolph, Vermont.
 Futel publishes a zine called Party Line.